swift-developer-tools/swift-libgit2/Sources/SwiftLibgit2/SwiftLibgit2.docc/SwiftLibgit2.md

 Swift bindings are provided for almost every API available in libgit2.
 Direct access to the libgit2 C library is also provided by the package.
-There are no Swift bindings for opaque structs, initialization functions and macros, or variadic functions that do not use `va_list` for their arguments, but these may be accessed by importing the C library.
+There are no Swift bindings for opaque structs, initialization functions, initialization macros, and some variadic functions, but these may be accessed by importing the C library.
 See the Usage section below for an example of how to import and use either library.

 The Swift bindings use the same signatures and parameter names as their C equivalents, but are written using